Skip to main content

 Australia-Korea Foundation Grant Round FAQs

-The objectives of AKF are to:
+The objectives of the AKF are to:

-The AKF offers annual grant funding to organisations and individuals to support projects or activities which advance Australia's engagement with Korea, including exchanges, partnerships and other collaborations in the general fields of business, education, academia, arts/culture and society.
+The AKF offers annual grant funding to organisations and individuals to support projects which advance Australia's engagement with Korea, including exchanges, partnerships and other collaborations in the general fields of business, education, academia, arts/culture and society.

-Read more on the Australia-Korea Foundation.
+Read more about the Australia-Korea Foundation.

 How to apply